-In April 2022 the Company amended the New Credit Agreement to make available again \$20.0 million of term debt that had been previously repaid.
+In April 2022 the Company amended the New Credit Agreements to make available again \$20.0 million of term debt that had been previously repaid.
 In connection with this amendment, the Company incurred debt issuance costs from the lender of \$0.7 million.

 As of August 28, 2022, \$44.0 million was outstanding on the Refinance Revolver, at an interest rate of 4.1%.
 As of August 28, 2022, the Refinance Term Loan had an interest rate of 10.1%.
 As of August 28, 2022, the Company was in compliance with all financial covenants and had no events of default under the New Credit Agreements.
+However, as of the Amended Filing Date, the Company was not in compliance with the covenants under the New Credit Agreements and therefore all outstanding amounts under these agreements, as amended (See Note.
+10 Subsequent Events), have been reclassified as current.